Approved Study Abroad and Semester Internship Options

 - Once an application is submitted, it is reviewed and approved by SAGE on behalf of the Committee on Study Aboard.

-- The faculty reference, language evaluation (if applicable) and the program approval form as well as an official transcript will be submitted by SAGE directly to the program sponsor.
+- The program approval form as well as an official transcript will be submitted by SAGE directly to the program sponsor.

-- Students are then responsible for completing the remaining paperwork for their chosen program directly to the program sponsor, and paying the program application fee.
+- Students are then responsible for completing the sponsoring program’s application for their chosen program directly with the program sponsor, and paying the program application fee.

 - (Note: The program sponsor deadlines are later but students must be approved by the Committee on Study Abroad at Scripps before applying to the program sponsor for any semester programs that overlap with the Scripps academic calendar year.)